CyberCRI/PiratePartageMobile/README.md

 The app is developed in Unity 3D.
 You can use a free license to develop it.

 The card generation script is written in Python.
 The card designs are done in Adobe InDesign.

+## License

+The code is available under the MIT license.

+The smoke effects come from the [White Smoke Particle System asset by Xenosmash Games](https://www.assetstore.unity3d.com/en/#!/content/20404), who gave us permission to include it here.